One of the pressing questions about COVID-19 remains: How long does immunity last?

 They split the cohort into two groups—those that sustain virus-specific IgG levels over several weeks, and those that lose them.

-The team found that IgG levels against the virus tended to decline substantially in most individuals over the course of three to four months.
+They found that IgG levels against the virus tended to decline substantially in most individuals over the course of three to four months.

 However, in about 20% of individuals, antibody production remained stable or enhanced over the same time period.